 6 books for using colour in interior design

-These books have been more useful to us than any university lecture or over-priced colour wheel that designers can buy, and we’re excited to share them with you today!
+Today we're revealing our team's essential colour inspiration and design books, together with our own colour experts’ insights from the FibreGuard team.
+These books have been more useful to us than any university lecture or over-priced colour wheel that designers can buy, and we’re excited to share them with you today.

 Our list of colour design books begins with the gloriously titled, “A Perfectly Kept House Is the Sign of a Misspent Life: How to Live Creatively with Collections, Clutter, Work, Kids, Pets, Art, Etc... and Stop Worrying about Everything Being Perfectly in Its Place”, by professional hoarder, Mary Randolph Carter.